Matt Bomer: 2010–2015: Recognition

-After narrating the documentary Hunted: The War Against Gays in Russia, following LGBT people in Russia. later that year, Bomer was cast by Murphy in "Pink Cupcakes", an episode in the fourth season of American Horror Story.
+After narrating the documentary Hunted: The War Against Gays in Russia, following LGBTQ people in Russia. later that year, Bomer was cast by Murphy in "Pink Cupcakes", an episode in the fourth season of American Horror Story.
 His participation was described by Lauren Piester of E!
 Online as "one of the show's most shocking moments".
 Bomer's first release of 2015 was Magic Mike XXL, a sequel to the popular 2012 film, again featuring Channing Tatum and Joe Manganiello.
 Magic Mike XXL grossed $122 million worldwide.
-Reviewing the film for Rolling Stones, Peter Travers noted that; "the movie is just a rambling, loosey-goosey road trip, with Bomer and Manganiello getting extra time to shine."
+Reviewing the film for Rolling Stone, Peter Travers noted that; "the movie is just a rambling, loosey-goosey road trip, with Bomer and Manganiello getting extra time to shine."
 He also sang two songs for the film's soundtrack: "Heaven" and "Untitled (How Does It Feel)".
 After Bomer's participation in American Horror Story: Freak Show; Murphy put him in the main cast of the fifth season, American Horror Story: Hotel.
 Bomer plays the son of Iris (Kathy Bates) and the lover of the Countess (Lady Gaga).